phong002/real-estate-etl/README.md

 ## Limitations
 - The process of extracting data by means of webscraping is not viable in the long-term.
 Apart from ethical considerations, websites can change their HTML structure over time, which would cause the webscraper to fail since it relies on specific element identifiers.

+- Tableau's live dashboard can only be viewed by authenticated users, while Tableau Public dashboards cannot establish live database connections.
+Therefore, only a snapshot of the dashboard is shown.